Merge Pipeline, Crate Architecture

 the ML-bearing stages that surround the merge in the pipeline.

-Decision 2: types in talkbank-model, algorithms in talkbank-transform, CLI in chatter
+Decision 2: types and algorithms in talkbank-transform, CHAT vocabulary in talkbank-model, CLI in chatter

-The merge pipeline’s code splits across exactly the same three talkbank-* crates that already host the parse/validate/normalize/ JSON pipelines:
+The merge pipeline’s code splits across the same talkbank-* crates that already host the parse/validate/normalize/JSON pipelines:

-talkbank-modelowns the typed vocabulary (domain types, errors).
-No algorithms.talkbank-transformowns the algorithms (token cleaning, Jaccard scoring, mapping application, structural merge).
-No CLI parsing, no clap.chatterowns the subcommands (chatter speaker-id,chatter merge).
+talkbank-modelowns the CHAT-domain vocabulary the merge code references (SpeakerCode,ParticipantRole,ParticipantEntry,IDHeader,ChatFile).
+It gained no new merge module.talkbank-transformowns both the merge-specific domain types (MappingSpec,InsertedRoleSpec,SpeakerAction,OverrideMode,MergeOverride,OverrideFile, the error enums) and the algorithms (token cleaning, Jaccard scoring, mapping application, structural merge, adjudication core).
+No CLI parsing, no clap.chatterowns the subcommands (chatter speaker-id,chatter merge,chatter adjudicate, plus the composingpipeline/batch/sanity-scandrivers).
 Thin shim layer that parses arguments and drives the transform layer.

 This mirrors how chatter validate, chatter normalize,